Technology

 The agent is a lightweight Python service that runs on Linux (systemd), Windows (NSSM service), and macOS (launchd).
 Configuration is a single YAML file: set your API key, choose your sensor backend (NUT, Modbus, serial CSV, or ACPI), and start the service.

-For API services (Control, API Fuzzing), call the REST API directly.
+For API services (Control, API Fuzzing, Anti-Distillation), call the REST API directly.
 Send a JSON payload with your system state, get back a decision with confidence levels and recommended actions.
 See the docs for endpoint details.

 Questions?